sanity-io/sanity-plugin-media/README.md

 <details>
 <summary>Where are asset fields stored?</summary>

-- This plugin will read and write _directly_ on the asset document iteself.
+- This plugin will read and write _directly_ on the asset document itself.
 This will either a document of type `sanity.imageAsset` or `sanity.fileAsset`.
 - This is analagous to setting values _globally_ across all instances of these assets.
-- This is in contrast to using the `fields` property (on both [image](https://www.sanity.io/docs/image-type#fields-ab54e73207e5) and [file](https://www.sanity.io/docs/file-type#fields-93a1b58234d2) objects).
-Values that you define in the `fields` property can be considered 'local', or bound to instance of the document in which that asset is linked.
+- This is in contrast to using the `fields` property when defining your document schema (on both [image](https://www.sanity.io/docs/image-type#fields-ab54e73207e5) and [file](https://www.sanity.io/docs/file-type#fields-93a1b58234d2) objects).
+Values that you define in the `fields` property can be considered 'local', or bound to the the document where that asset is linked.
-- In other words, if you want to set a caption for an image and have that change between different documents – use the `fields` property in your file/image field.
+- In other words, if you want to set a caption for an image and have that change between different documents – customise the `fields` property in your document schema's file/image field.
 - If you want to set values you can query in all instances of that asset (alternate text being a good example), consider setting those in the plugin.

 </details>

 <details>
-<summary>How can I query values I've defined in ths plugin?</summary>
+<summary>How can I query asset fields I've set in this plugin?</summary>

-The following GROQ query would return an image with additional asset text fields as well as an array of tag names.
+The following GROQ query will return an image with additional asset text fields as well as an array of tag names.

-Note that tags are namespaced within `opt.media` and tag names are accessed via the `current` property, as they're defined as slugs on the `tag.media` document schema (to ensure string uniqueness).
+Note that tags are namespaced within `opt.media` and tag names are accessed via the `current` property (as they're defined as slugs on the `tag.media` document schema).

 ```
 *[_id == 'my-document-id'] {